EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Distributed-File-System-and-Azure-File-Sync.md

 1. On page Sign in and register this server, under **Azure Environment**, ensure **AzureCloud** is selected and click **Sign in**.
 1. Sign in to your Azure account.
 1. On page Choose a Storage Sync Service, click the **Azure Subscription**, **Resource Grou**, and **Storage Sync Service**, you used in this exercise and click **Register**.
-1. On page Registrytion successful, click **Close**.
+1. On page Registration successful, click **Close**.

 ### Task 5: Sync folder

-Peform this task on CL1.
+Perform this task on CL1.

 1. Open **Microsoft Edge** and navigate to <https://admincenter>.
 1. In Windows Admin Center, on the connections page, click **vn1-srv10.ad.adatum.com**.